 Student recruitment remains a key priority for the University as it continues its ambitious growth strategy.
 Key risks to this include the reduction in international and EU students, reducing the overall pool of students, as well as higher student achievement at Level 3 enabling students to enter high-tariff Universities.
 Despite this, Ravensbourne remains committed to its widening participation agenda and is seeking to diversify its portfolio to ensure it can continue to grow.
-To this end, the University remains innovative and industry-focused in all that it does and has launched new bootcamp courses with our industry partner in UX/UI, Growth Marketing and Software Engineering.
-Further, through the new Common Academic Framework we will be offering our courses in different ways to support student choice and to access working adults, including through accelerated degrees, micro-credentials and part-time courses.
-The University continues its development of new courses and in September 2022 will be launching undergraduate and postgraduate courses in Computer Science and Business and Management, enhancing the attractiveness of our portfolio to a broader range of students.
+Through the new Common Academic Framework we will be offering our courses in different ways to support student choice and to access working adults.
+The University continues its development of new courses and in September 2022 launched undergraduate and postgraduate courses in Computer Science and Business and Management, enhancing the attractiveness of our portfolio to a broader range of students.
 Through the curriculum of those courses, we will continue to stay true to our core ethos of creativity.